 I have wanted to start adding zucchini to our meals for quite some time now.
 But, I have not really worked with zucchini much, except adding it to meatballs and in a roasted pasta salad so, I was a little intimidated.

-Box Grater - Lay a box grater on its side, using the largest size and carefully shred zucchini along the box grater (long side against the grater).
+Box Grater - Lay a box grater on its side, using the largest size and carefully shred zucchini along the box grater ( the long side of the zucchini against the grater).
 Use a kitchen towel to hold the zucchini.

 Julienne peeler or Mandoline with julienne attachment - Cut off the stem.
 Press the julienne peeler at the top of the zucchini and peel it from top to bottom, rotating the zucchini to peel all four sides.
 Stop once you get to the seeds.

-It all starts with thin sliced onions, juicy tomatoes and Italian sausage.
+It all starts with thinly sliced onions, juicy tomatoes and Italian sausage.
 I buy the fully cooked organic sweet Italian chicken sausage from Costco.
 It is amazing.
-The sausage lends so much flavor, the only seasoning you will need to add is salt and pepper.
+The sausage lends so much flavor that the only seasoning you will need to add is salt and pepper.
 The grape tomatoes help create a magnificent sauce (look at the next photo) for this dish.
 The zucchini is cooked just until it is al dente and it is topped with Parmesan cheese.

-I seriously ate this everyday for lunch for 3 weeks.
-I made a single portion each day, because I like the zucchini al dente and it will be tender if you reheat it.
+I seriously ate this every day for lunch for three weeks.
+I made a single portion each day because I like the zucchini al dente, and it will be tender if you reheat it.
 I know you are going to love it!
-It is so amazing I even made a this meal for a friend that was having a tough day.
-It took me 10 minutes and it made her night easier.
+It is so amazing I even made this meal for a friend that was having a tough day last week.
+It took me 10 minutes, and it made her night easier.
 Can't ask for much more than that.

 RECIPE AT THE BOTTOM